 (2) A reference in this Act to the Corporations Act or a provision of the Corporations Act applying under this Act (or a part of this Act) is a reference to that Act or provision to the extent that it is declared to apply to a matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 as a law of this State.

+[Section 4 amended by No. 7 of 2016 s.
+4.]

+5A.
+Corresponding co-operatives laws

+The regulations may declare a law of another jurisdiction that substantially corresponds to this Act to be a corresponding co-operatives law for the purposes of this Act.

+[Section 5A inserted by No. 7 of 2016 s.
+5.]

+5B.
+Involvement in contraventions

+For the purposes of this Act, a person is involved in a contravention if, and only if, the person —

+(a) has aided, abetted, counselled or procured the contravention; or

+(b) has induced, whether by threats or promises or otherwise, the contravention; or

+(c) has been in any way, by act or omission, directly or indirectly, knowingly concerned in, or party to, the contravention; or

+(d) has conspired with others to effect the contravention.

+[Section 5B inserted by No. 7 of 2016 s.
+5.]

 Division 2 — Qualified privilege

 5. Qualified privilege